Cassytha

 Several species of Cassytha are regarded as pests in various regions, though as a rule they are not as serious a problem as the true dodders.
 Some even yield a welcome harvest of fruit, or are valued for their perceived medicinal or aphrodisiac properties, partly because, like many members of the Lauraceae, some are fragrant when bruised.
 Their stems make useful strings for construction of thatched roofs and certain styles of lei and the like.

+Description

+Cassytha are obligately parasitic, scandent, herbaceous plants with thread-like or wiry stems, which twine around the hostplant clockwise as seen from the source of growth.
+The vines generally turn yellowish once they have established themselves on a productive host because they then reduce or stop their production of chlorophyll.
+Cassytha species are stem parasites, adhering to their hosts by uniseriate haustoria that generally are small and oblong.
+Their leaves are without stipules, alternate, simple, and easily overlooked, being minute and scale-like.